rstudio/renv/tests/testthat/_snaps/dependencies.md

       . <- dependencies()
     Output
       A large number of files (7 in total) have been discovered.
-      It may take renv a long time to crawl these files for dependencies.
+      It may take renv a long time to scan these files for dependencies.
       Consider using .renvignore to ignore irrelevant files.
       See `?renv::dependencies` for more information.
       Set `options(renv.config.dependencies.limit = Inf)` to disable this warning.